 The Appalachian Ohio Restore Corps (AORC) mobilizes nearly 70 AmeriCorps members to help educate youth and the public, restore, conserve, and preserve environmental resources, improve food distribution to people in poverty, support reduced waste and recycling initiatives, and support economic resilience through climate mitigation and sustainability projects.

 Interested in serving NOW?!
 We have several 6 month positions starting in May 2022.

 AORC service falls into one or more of the following tracks:

 - Public lands access

-- Hiking, biking, trails, and trailbuilding
+- Hiking, biking, and walking trail-building

 - Invasive species, native species, and botany

 - Sustainable forestry